google/comprehensive-rust/src/chromium/build-rules.md

 Students might be wondering why we need a gn template, rather than using [gn's built-in support for Rust static libraries][0].
-The answer is that this template provides support for cxx interop, Rust features, and unit tests, some of which we'll use later.
+The answer is that this template provides support for CXX interop, Rust features, and unit tests, some of which we'll use later.

 </details>